 On my marginally functional days, I thought it would be interesting to start writing songs that could, in a sense, catch you when you fall.
 In our success-obsessed society, it’s difficult to speak about misfortune without shame.
 In a society that values fast-paced living and bountiful energy, I was wondering if it was a worthwhile artistic gesture to interrogate the low, slow points in our lives and take time for reflection.
 I wanted to create an invitation to hold space for illness, isolation, dysfunction and bitterness and not just sweep them under the rug.

-On a practical level, since I didn’t have resources to invest in equipment, I decided to challenge myself to create the richest possible sonic world with what I already had at my disposal: a broken classical guitar I inherited when a close friend died, my voice, and some simple production techniques on my computer.
+On a practical level, since I didn’t have resources to invest in equipment, I decided to challenge myself to create the richest possible sonic world with what I already had at my disposal: a broken guitar I inherited when a close friend died, my voice, and simple production techniques on my computer.

 Don't Come Running is available on Spotify: